saugatapaul1010/Classification-Pipeline/README.md

 ```
 pip install -r requirements.txt
+sudo install graphviz
 ```

 Go to the root folder of this project in your shell and execute the above command.
 This will install all the dependencies that this project needs.
+Please note that in Linux, graphviz needs to be installed with sudo and not pip.
+For configuring graphviz in windows, you can refer to this link: http://graphviz.org/

 # Downloading the pre-trained model weights: